bsnes-emu/bsnes/README.md

 higan is actively supported on
 FreeBSD 10 and above, and
-Microsoft Windows XP and above.
+Microsoft Windows 7 and above.
 It also includes some level of support for GNU/Linux and macOS.